Diseases & Conditions

 In most cases, cerebral palsy begins before a baby is born; however, CP can also begin at birth or during the first years of life.
 Early signs of CP include delays in meeting milestones, such as learning to roll over, sit, crawl, or walk.

 Although there is no cure for CP, the disorder does not worsen as a child grows.
+Sometimes, as a child gets bigger, the muscles need to work harder, and the child may seem to have worse function.
 Early treatment, such as physical therapy, medication, braces, and other assistive devices, can significantly help children improve their functional capabilities.

 Classification of Cerebral Palsy